ukmoldogazy/git-tutorial/README.md

 1. Check repository status: `git status`
 2. Add modified file to staged: `git add “filename” or git add .`
 3. Make a commit: `git commit -m “Commit message”`

+# **Creating a commit with vim**

+We learned that you can create commits with the command `git commit -m ‘Commit message’`.
+In addition to this method, we can create a commit using the Vim code editor that is built into git.

+To make a commit, you need to write the git commit command without the -m flag.
+An incomprehensible code editor will open right inside the terminal.
+This editor is called Vim.
+It is the same code editor as VS Code.
+Vim runs inside the console and you can write code in it.
+Vim is a very powerful and incredibly fast code editor.
+There are projects where there are thousands and thousands of lines of code in one file.
+Regular graphical editors may have difficulty processing such files, but Vim can handle such files with ease.

+So, after the git commit command, the terminal opened Vim for us.
+How now to write the commit message in it?
+To start writing the file, you need to press the i key and type the commit message.
+After that press `esc` then `:` and `wq`.
+The wq (write quit) command means to write a file and then quit.

+# **Git commit command with -am flag**

+The git commit command can be used with the -am flag: `git commit -am ‘Commit message’` - this command immediately adds files to staged and commits with the specified message

+# **Commit empty directories**

+By default, git does not add empty directories to a commit.
+If you need an empty directory to be included in the commit, then you need to create a **.gitkeep** file inside the directory

+# **Ignoring files**

+If you need to exclude some files or directories from commits, you need to create a .gitignore file and write the name of the files or directories in gitignore.

+# **History of commits**

+**gitlog**

+- git log command shows commit history

+  **git log with --oneline flag**

+- The git log --oneline command shows the commit history in a compact way without additional data

+  **git checkout --**

+- Command to rollback files that have not yet been staged **`git checkout -- “Name of file(s)”`**

+**git checkout “commit hash”**

+- Command to switch over commits
+  **`git checkout “commit hash”`**

+**git reset**

+- Command to rollback files that got into staged **`git reset “filename”`**

+**git reset --hard**

+- Command to roll back files that have already been committed.
+  **`git reset --hard HEAD^1`**